k0rnh0li0/SusCheck/README.md

 ### Usage
 This script is very easy to use:

-1. Install scrapy: `python -m pip install scrapy`
+1. Install scapy: `python -m pip install scapy`
 2. Run the script: `python suscheck.py`.
 3. Join some games.